Most Puget Sound area homeowners will save more than $300 a year by switching

 Other structures on your property (detached garages, toolsheds, gazebos,

-structures up to a limit of 10 percent of the
+etc.).
+Most policies insure these structures for up to 10 percent of the

 amount for which the dwelling is insured.
 For example, if your dwelling

-is insured for up to $350,000, other structures are insured up to $35,000.
+is insured for up to $400,000, other structures are insured up to $40,000.

-Most kinds of personal property (furniture, clothing, appliances, etc.),
+Most kinds of personal property (furniture, clothing, appliances, etc.)

-for up to one year.
+you for all increased living expenses incurred for up to one year.